szgula/RL_Collaboration_and_Competition_MADDPG/Report.md

 ## Learning Algorithm

 To solve Tennis environment I decided to use multi-agent DDPG (MADDPG) algorithm.
-To reduce code repetition I have implemented the MADDPG on top of the DDPG algorithm, which I implemented to solve Reacher environment.
+To reduce code repetition I have implemented the MADDPG on top of the DDPG algorithm, which I implemented to solve Reacher environment: (https://github.com/szgula/continuous_control_DDPG).

 The neural network models behind my solution are: